 A hive consists of a bottom board, hive body, frames, foundation, inner cover, and outer cover (telescoping lid).
 The frames with foundation are placed in the body for the bees to store honey, pollen and for the queen to lay eggs.
 Supers with frames and foundation are added for the bees to store surplus honey and pollen.
 The honey from the supers may be extracted from the frames or left in the beeswax comb to harvest as Cut Comb.

-Back Forty Bees fully assembled starter hives This combination starter set includes all the woodenware you need for your first year of beekeeping and the honey bees.
-All honey bee packages purchased as part of our starter kit include the queen marked for free!
+Back Forty Bees Combo Kits - Bees and the Woodenware This combination starter set includes all the woodenware you need for your first year of beekeeping and the honey bees.
+You selecte weather to start with a package of honey bees or with a nuc colony.
+All honey bee packages and nucs purchased as part of our starter kit include the queen marked for free!

 This starter set includes:

-1 package of honey bees with a marked queen
+1 package or nuc of honey bees with a marked queen

 Telescoping outer cover